What is a migraine?

 Migraine headache is a type of headache in which the exact cause is not known; however, they may be inherited, and certain foods and environmental factors can trigger and may contribute them.
 A stroke (brain attack) happens when a blood vessel in the brain leaks, bursts, or becomes blocked, which can be caused by many other health problems.
 Both migraines and strokes can can cause severe head pain (migraine pain usually is only on one side of the head).
 Migraine aura symptoms may mimic or feel like a stroke or mini-stroke (transient ischemic attack, TIA) because they have similar symptoms and signs like severe headache, numbness in the legs, feet, arms, hands, or face, nausea, vomiting, and dizziness.
 Other migraine aura symptoms include vision problems like flashing lights or blind spots in one eye.
 The main difference between migraine headache and stroke symptoms and signs is that a migraine headaches usually come on gradually while a stroke symptoms come on suddenly and unexpectedly.Migraine Headaches

 A migraine is a severe throbbing and pulsating headache that causes pain on one side of the head.
-A patient should visit an emergency department if they have a severe headache with or without nausea and vomiting.What Are the First Signs of a Migraine?
+A patient should visit an emergency department if they have a severe headache with or without nausea and vomiting.What Are the Five Types of Insomnia?